alphagov/finder-frontend/docs/brexit-checker-content-changes.md

 The Transition Checker is a question and answer tool which informs a user of actions to take related to the Transition period.
 It can be found at [https://www.gov.uk/transition-check/questions](https://www.gov.uk/transition-check/questions).

 Content editors request changes to the actions, questions, and criteria via Zendesk.
-GDS content designers triage and process these requests, updating their canonical Google Sheet (aka the Dynamic List) as required.
+GDS content designers triage and process these requests, updating their canonical [Google Sheet](https://docs.google.com/spreadsheets/d/1wIeBTitJVfkWa7oKrGmusIo2r4TsvXVdlne_xG6YjYs/edit?usp=sharing) (aka the Dynamic List) as required.

 ## Updates to actions

-Actions are defined in an [ `actions.yaml`](https://github.com/alphagov/finder-frontend/blob/master/lib/brexit_checker/actions.yaml) file, which is automatically populated from the  Google Sheet.
+Actions are defined in an [ `actions.yaml`](https://github.com/alphagov/finder-frontend/blob/master/app/lib/brexit_checker/actions.yaml) file, which is automatically populated from the  Google Sheet.
 To add or change an action, you'll need to complete the following steps:

 1. The content designer requesting the change should provide you with a link to the canonical Google Sheet.
-At time or writing, the sheet is located [here](https://docs.google.com/spreadsheets/d/1wIeBTitJVfkWa7oKrGmusIo2r4TsvXVdlne_xG6YjYs/edit?usp=sharing)
+At time or writing, the sheet is located [here](https://docs.google.com/spreadsheets/d/1wIeBTitJVfkWa7oKrGmusIo2r4TsvXVdlne_xG6YjYs/edit?usp=sharing).

 2. Make sure you have finder-frontend checked out locally.
 Create a `.env` file in the root of the finder-frontend repo.
 Your file should look like this: